 The excavation is now complete, and researchers will now focus on analysis of the skeletal remains.
 Bones will be radiocarbon dated to establish the timeline of the burials.
 Stable isotope analysis will also be performed to determine the geographic origins of the deceased.
 About half of the burials were younger than adult age, and there were several double burials, so researchers will be looking for evidence of disease as well.

-One thought on “Late Roman, early Saxon cemetery found in Leeds”
+2 thoughts on “Late Roman, early Saxon cemetery found in Leeds”

 Is there likely to be a site open day prior the the redevelopment of the site?